zhutaorun/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation/HDRenderPipeline.md

 # The HD Render Pipeline Lit Shader

 The lit shader is the default shader when using HDRenderPipeline (HDRP).
 This shader can be set with subsurface scattering, iridescence, vertex or pixel displacement and many other new parameters.
 This shader allows to users to produce more realistic assets with the use of HDRP.
-A version call LitTessellation is used to activate the tessellation.
+A version call Tessellated Lit is used to activate the tessellation.

 ## Creating a Lit Shader